microsounds/microsounds.github.io/.src/notes/dotfiles.md

 ## `notify-send`
-This particular [`notify-send`]({GIT_REMOTE}/atelier/blob/master/.local/lib/notify-send) implements only `-t` for expiration time in seconds, because it doesn't tie into any `dbus`-based notification daemon implementing the [Desktop Notifications Specification](https://www.galago-project.org/specs/notification/0.9/index.html).
+This particular [`notify-send`]({GIT_REMOTE}/atelier/blob/master/.local/lib/notify-send) implements only `-t` for expiration time in seconds, because it doesn't tie into any `dbus`-based notification daemon implementing the [Desktop Notifications spec][notify].

+[notify]: https://www.galago-project.org/specs/notification/0.9/index.html "freedesktop.org Desktop Notifications spec"

 Instead, it's just a shell script that writes to a named pipe that gets picked up by [`xwin-statusd`]({GIT_REMOTE}/atelier/blob/master/Scripts/wm_status.sh) as a simple way to implement OSD text and single-line notifications.

 Unlike other implementations, you can pass notifications/OSD text as an argument or via stdin without using `xargs`.

 ## `sc` (spreadsheet calculator)
-`sc` supports macros to some degree, but it's macro documentation is largely non-existent or difficult to understand.
+`sc` is supports macros to some degree, but it's macro implementation is [difficult to understand][sc_macros] and there aren't many examples of it being used successfully anywhere that I've managed to find.

+[sc_macros]: https://github.com/n-t-roff/sc/blob/master/SC.MACROS "I'm not even sure this was implemented as written."

-Instead, the shell function `sc()` offers an easier to understand macro system for mangling `.sc` spreadsheet files at runtime.
+Instead, the shell function `sc()` offers an easier to understand macro system for statically mangling `.sc` spreadsheet files at runtime.
 * `sc` will automatically run any executable sharing the same initial name as the `.sc` file.
     * _eg. `sheet1.sc` will run `sheet1.sc.1`, `sheet1.scx`, etc. if they exist in the same directory and are executable at runtime._
 * You can write an arbitrarily complex pre-run macro script in any language, so long as it is made aware of it's own filename at runtime.